student-to-software-engineer/student-to-software-engineer/docs/1-introduction/index.md

 - **Datastores**: Relational Databases, Caches, Search Engines
 - **Background Tasks**: Cron Jobs, Message Queues, etc
 - **Cloud Services**: S3, EC2, AWS, Azure, GCP, etc
-- **Continuous Integration and Continuous Deployment (CI/CD)**: Jenkins, GitHub Actions, CircleCI, etc
+- **CI / CD**: Jenkins, GitHub Actions, CircleCI, etc
 - **Containerization**: Docker, Kubernetes, etc
-- **Observability tools**: Logging, Monitoring, and Alerting
+- **Observability Tools**: Logging, Monitoring, and Alerting
+- **Patterns and Best Practices**: MVC, SOLID, GOF, DRY, KISS, YAGNI, etc.
-- **Architecture Patterns**: Microservices, Monoliths, Serverless, etc
+- **Architecture Patterns**: Microservices, Monoliths, Serverless, Event-Driven, etc
+- **Collaborative Coding Practices**: Code Reviews, Pair Programming, etc

 If these concepts are new to you, **great** — now you have a clear path to grow into what employers want.

 Yes, It is without question really hard to get hired as an entry level software engineer right now.
-Economic instability, mass layoffs, AI disruption, and soaring university enrollment have all raised the bar.
+Economic instability, mass layoffs, AI disruption, and soaring university enrollment have all contributed to a saturated job market.

 However, another root of the problem is students having the perception the theoretical knowledge from their computer science degree is enough to get hired.
 The bar is higher now that developers are in less demand and university does not give students the applied in-demand skills needed to present themselves effectively to employers and stand out from the competition.